PostHog/posthog.com/contents/tutorials/how-to-connect-patterns-and-posthog.md

 ### Using the Patterns Connector app

-The [Patterns Connector app](/apps/patterns-connector) is available from the PostHog app marketplace and requires PostHog 1.30.0 or above, or PostHog Cloud.
+The [Patterns Connector app](/apps/patterns-connector) is available from the PostHog app library and requires PostHog 1.30.0 or above, or PostHog Cloud.
 You'll also need a Patterns account.

 The Patterns Connector app streams event data from PostHog into Patterns in real-time.
 This makes it especially useful for building real-time notifications, syncing data with external systems to send emails, or enriching event data and sending it to your CRM.